tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

 * U-Boot: USB Type-C port (X17) is usable as device-only under U-Boot
 * DVFS is not supported using cpu-freq framework.
 See [here](#frequency-scaling) on how to use frequency scaling
+* Ethernet device order is defined by DT aliases.
+Linux and bootloader DT need to match

 ## Known Issues